Safe by Design: An Overview of UX Security

 Authentication

 It is essential to verify that only the owner of an account can log in—and that all intruders are locked out.
 Authentication is the most effective way to secure digital products from unauthorized access.
-Features like usernames and password requirements ought to be identified and tested early in the design process.
+Features such as sign-in methods and account recovery workflows should be identified and tested early in the design process.

 Data Privacy